 The proprietor must report the loss/theft of licence or identification plate(s) to the Licensing Office as soon as the loss becomes known and in any case, within 2 working days.
-A lost property/crime number must be obtained from the Police and details of this given to the Council.
+Evidence of reporting must be obtained from the Police and details of this given to the Council.